AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 ![](assets/data-model_simulation.png)

-* **NmsSimulation**

-    This table matches the **nms:simulation** schema.
+* **NmsSimulation**: This table matches the **nms:simulation** schema.
 It represents a simulation for a set of deliveries or offers on a given population.

-* **NmsDlvSimulationRel**

-    This table matches the **nms:dlvSimulationRel** schema.
+* **NmsDlvSimulationRel**: This table matches the **nms:dlvSimulationRel** schema.
 It contains the list of deliveries taken into account in the simulation.
 The scope of the simulation is stored in XML.

-* **NmsOfferSimulationRel**

-    This table matches the **nms:offerSimulationRel** schema.
+* **NmsOfferSimulationRel**: This table matches the **nms:offerSimulationRel** schema.
 It lets you link up a simulation with an offer.

 ## Interaction Module {#interaction-module}